mkawick/Hearthstone/Hearthstone/ReadMe.txt

 You may wonder why I went this route instead of using inheritance.
 I worked on Agricola, Ascension, and quite a few other card games and having a purely data driven model is more flexible and forces The AI to look at the merits of the cards rather than on particular cards.
-Plus, you can always inherit for special cases.
+Plus, you can always inherit for special cases when you need to but your card selection wasn't particularly unique and did not require specialized behaviors.
+IOW, inheritance would have been over-engineering.
 Since you mentioned thinking about the design for the future in the design doc...

 It also means that the AI can be written in a way that doesn't look for specific cards but looks for potential advantages based on card results as you apply a GA to it.